AJ_Watt/Getty Images

 • Points less valuable than flexible travel points

-Who should apply: Consider this card if you’re a Marriott enthusiast who stays at the properties several times per year or even more.
+Who should apply: Consider the Marriott Bonvoy Brilliant if you’re a Marriott enthusiast who stays at the properties several times per year or even more.
 This card will not only help you earn elite status, but you can maximize points on paid hotel stays.

 Who should skip: Skip this card if you want more flexibility in your rewards or you stay with different hotel brands throughout the year.